 Chiropractors are more than just neck and back pain doctors for instance, at Allied Health & Rehab we provide nutritional counseling and help patient manage conditions like: diabetes, hypertension, obesity etc. We also help patients with weight loss, occupational health, and drug testing.

+Is chiropractic treatment safe?
 Chiropractic is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of neuro-musculoskeletal complaints.

 Are there any researches to support safety/efficacy of chiropractic?

 A March 2004 study found that chiropractic care is more effective than medical care at treating chronic low-back pain in those patients who have been experiencing the symptoms for one year or less.
 Another study published in the July 15, 2003 edition of the journal Spine found that manual manipulation provides better short-term relief of chronic spinal pain than a variety of medications

 Is chiropractic treatment appropriate for children?
 Yes, children can benefit from chiropractic care.
 Children are very physically active and experience many types of falls and blows from activities of daily living as well as from participating in sports.
 Injuries such as these may cause many symptoms including back and neck pain, stiffness, soreness or discomfort.
 Chiropractic care is always adapted to the individual patient.
 It is a highly skilled treatment, and in the case of children, very gentle.

 Are chiropractors allowed to practice in hospitals or use medical outpatient facilities?
 Chiropractors are being recognized to admit and treat patients in hospitals and to use outpatient clinical facilities (such as labs, x-rays, etc.) for their non-hospitalized patients.
 Hospital privileges were first granted in 1983.

 What type of education and training do chiropractors have?
 Doctors of chiropractic are educated as primary-contact health care providers, with an emphasis on diagnosis and treatment of conditions related to the musculoskeletal system (the muscles, ligaments and joints of the spine and extremities) and the nerves that supply them.
 Educational requirements for doctors of chiropractic are among the most stringent of any of the health care professions.

 The typical applicant for chiropractic college has already acquired nearly four years of pre-medical undergraduate college education, including courses in biology, inorganic and organic chemistry, physics, psychology and related lab work.
 Once accepted into an accredited chiropractic college, the requirements become even more demanding — four to five academic years of professional study are the standard.
 Doctors of chiropractic are educated in orthopedics, neurology, physiology, human anatomy, clinical diagnosis including laboratory procedures, diagnostic imaging, exercise, nutrition rehabilitation and more.